 The watcher enjoys the video and this convinces them to watch the next ad they see of yours, only this time they’re viewing a product focused ad which convinces them to make a purchase!
 Yay!

 By utilizing advanced conditional logic based on how watchers interact with your video content, you can provide them with a unique type of video storytelling designed to capitalize on hot leads immediately or warm up cold leads when necessary.

 Ad sequencing will generate you more customers and take video lead-generation to the next level, for that reason it makes our list of video marketing trends to watch out for in 2023.

 TikTok has now surpassed one billion monthly active users globally.

-TikTok is one of the few social platforms where a brand’s organic content can drive business outcomes rather than having to “pay-to-play”.
+TikTok for businesses is one of the few social platforms where their organic social media marketing videos can generate more views rather than having to “pay-to-play”.

 This has led to brands like Disney and McDonald’s jumping on board.
 Other big names such as Nike and Starbucks have been working with TikTok creators on branded content campaigns.

 The platform allows for short-form vertical videos that can reach an audience quickly and easily.
 It also has a huge following of young people who are more likely to engage with brands that they follow.

 Did you know?
 You can create engaging TikTok videos fast with Viddyoze.